nonblocking/mashroom/packages/plugin-packages/mashroom-portal-admin-app/README.md

 # Mashroom Portal Admin App

-Plugin for [Mashroom Server](https://www.mashroom-server.com), a **Integration Platform for Microfrontends**.
+Plugin for [Mashroom Server](https://www.mashroom-server.com), a **Microfrontend Integration Platform**.

-Adds the default Admin Toolbar for the _Mashroom Portal_.
+This plugin contains the default Admin Toolbar for the _Mashroom Portal_.

 ## Usage